arcxp-ce-support/Fusion-Training-User-Stories/README.md

 }
 ```

-11. *(This is only for those using demo as the org)* If you are using `demo` as your org then you probably don't have any data available.
-As a work-around, go to fusion-08 and download the `helpers/sample-content.js` file into a `helpers` folder in the root of your project.
-Now, we can import this sample data into our content source and return it when this content source is called like so:
+11. *(This if you do not have access to your Arc organization)* As a work-around, go to lab-08 and download the `helpers/sample-content.js` file into a `helpers` folder in the root of your project.
+Now, we can import this sample data into our content source and return it when this content source is called like below.
+You do not need the `resolve` function.

 ```
 import { CONTENT } from '../../helpers/sample-content';
-// ... other functions / consts
 const fetch = (query = {}) => {
   return CONTENT;
 };